sureshalagarsamy/javascript/README.md

 ```b = 3``` <br>
 ```var a = b```

-As a result (if you are not using strict mode), the output of the code snippet would be:
+As a result (if you are not using strict mode), the output of the code snippet would be
 ```javascript
 a defined? false
 b defined? true